nikhitrivedi1/nikhitrivedi1/README.md

 - 🚀 **CS Grad Student @ Northeastern University**
 - 🔧 Mechanical Engineering foundation + ML specialization
-- ⚡️ Passionate about **Generative AI, Multimodal Learning, and Deploying models at scale**
+- ⚡️ Passionate about **Generative AI, Multimodal Learning, and Deploying Models at Scale**

 ---

 ## 🚀 What Drives Me
-I believe AI is most powerful when it **integrates seamlessly into human workflows** — making our lives smarter, healthier, and more efficient.
-Whether it’s optimizing geometry with CLIP, crafting AI-powered wellness advisors, or experimenting with agents, I am fascinated by bridging **research-level innovation** with **deployable engineering**.
+I believe AI is most powerful when it **integrates seamlessly into human workflows** — making our lives smarter, healthier, and more creative.
+Whether it’s optimizing geometry with CLIP, crafting AI-powered wellness advisors, or experimenting with different learning models, I am fascinated by bridging **research-level innovation** with **deployable engineering**.

 ---